Our Team

 In 2022-2023 Theo worked as a project coordinator for Disability Equality Scotland, as part of this role she delivered a report on disabled peoples’ experiences and needs regarding accessible travel across Scotland.
 Theo is also a committee member with SaltSpace Cooperative in Glasgow, a studio holder at Spacecraft in Limerick city, and a co-editor of The Paper, an online visual arts publication.
 Theo was recently awarded funding to support her writing and sculptural practice, and spends her free time making work on the Burren in County Clare.

-Prutha holds a Master’s degree in Health Psychology from the University of Galway (2024), where her thesis explored the experiences of caregivers in Helium Arts-based programs, highlighting the impact of arts-based programs on family well-being.
+Prutha holds a Master’s degree in Health Psychology from the University of Galway (2024), where her thesis explored the experiences of caregivers in Helium programmes, highlighting the impact of arts-based programmes on family well-being.

 Outside of work, Prutha enjoys spending time with animals, exploring creative arts, and fostering connections that inspire joy and creativity in her personal and professional life.